> Tribblix on AWS

 If you want to run Tribblix in a different region, then you'll have to copy the AMI.

-The m4 and similar generation instances work well for the other images, as do t2 instances.
+The m4 and similar generation instances work well, as do t2 instances.
 The t2.micro is just fine for Tribblix, and is on the free tier.
-For these, I recommend you do enable static networking with zap staticnet -y
+With the current AMIs, the newer Nitro instances are a good bet, and cheaper.

 After launching an instance, you should be able to log in as root with your key pair.
 That's the only way in, there's no jack account, and no valid root password.
 You should create your own regular users, of course.